26 January 2021

 Levi himself knows that.

 "No regrets" applies to situations in which you truly can't gauge the outcomes of your decisions.
 In Levi's case, he knew full well that all the people currently alive could die due to this.
 He didn’t think about the soldiers' deaths being in vain.
 By making this decision, he's also asking other people to bear the consequences.
 His choice was not made in ignorance but deliberation.
 Therefore "no regrets" doesn't apply here.
 You can't make a knowingly stupid decision and rationalize it by "no regrets!"
-I know the show was trying to present this "impossible" choice to save Armin or Erwin but to me, it was no-brainer.
+I know the show was trying to present this "impossible" choice to save Armin or Erwin but to me, it was a no-brainer.
 Armin is an intelligent boy who has the potential to become as good as Erwin in ~20-30 years.
 Erwin is already as good as he is.
 So why take the gamble?

 Levi has followed Erwin for years.
 It should take a lot more than a few seconds for him to change his mind and place humanity in the hands of another person, not to mention, a kid!